slinkstr/BeatLeaderScoreScanner/README.md

-# BeatleaderScoreScanner
+# BeatLeaderScoreScanner

-Analyzes Beat Saber replays from Beatleader (using the BS Open Replay format) to detect swing jitter and underswing stats.
+Analyzes Beat Saber replays from BeatLeader (using the BS Open Replay format) to detect swing jitter and underswing stats.

 CLI tool - run from command prompt, don't double click.